Data Professional Introspective: Accelerating Enterprise Data Quality

-[For more on the DMO, (a plug and play initial organization was proposed in an earlier column, ‘Coming in From the Cold – a Starter Data Management Organization.’]

-In that light, let’s talk about data quality and how the DMO can help the organization get off the ground floor, AKA, out of the cycle of ‘Do what you’ve always done, get what you’ve always gotten.’

-If you abstract the processes and practices of enterprise data management to the fewest number of high-level topics, you have:
+In that light, let’s talk about data quality and how the DMO can help the organization get off the ground floor, aka out of the cycle of “Do what you’ve always done, get what you’ve always gotten.”
+If you abstract the processes and practices of enterprise data management to a small number of high-level topics that every organization needs to pay attention to, you have:

+- Metadata: Knowledge management for the organization’s data assets; strategy, selection of scope and core properties, implementation plan

-- Data Architecture – what data stores and technologies are built or bought to store and distribute data
+- Data Architecture: What data stores and technologies are built or purchased to store and distribute data

-- Data Governance – managing and controlling data assets through enterprise participation and collective decision making
+- Data Governance: Managing and controlling data assets through enterprise participation and collective decision-making

-- Data Quality – the condition of the data as such, according to characteristics (known as dimensions), which affect its usability and fitness for purpose.
+- Data Quality: The condition of the data as such, according to characteristics (known as dimensions), which affect its usability and fitness for purpose

-Among the ‘Big Three’ topics, the lines of business care most about data quality.
-From their point of view, where data may be captured and stored, and engaging in collective decisions about it, are primarily in the service of having the right data for their needs – accessible, accurate, and timely.
-It’s quite correct to state that overall, enhancing data quality is the POINT of enterprise data management.
+Among these topics, the lines of business care about data quality above all.
+From their point of view, where data may be captured and stored, and engaging in collective decisions about it, are primarily in the service of having the right data for their needs — accessible, accurate, and timely.
+It’s quite correct to state that, overall, enhancing data quality is the point of enterprise data management.

 If this is so obvious, why do so many organizations struggle and stumble in getting past isolated project efforts to improve data quality?
-Because of the overarching issue we face almost everywhere in every industry – organizations still frequently fail to recognize that their data assets are foundational and critical for their success, such as finance, human resources, and facilities management.
+Because of the overarching issue we face almost everywhere in every industry: Organizations still frequently fail to recognize that their data assets are foundational and critical for their success, like finance, human resources, and facilities management.
 For example, many organizations have purchased data quality tools, they may have one or two projects that regularly monitor certain data stores, and some projects that regularly cleanse data.
 Some large organizations spend millions to cleanse data for financial reporting, but the quality rules applied, and any ensuing data changes, are rarely propagated back to the source systems.
 This creates an endless cycle of repetitive spending, a treadmill guaranteeing a perennially leaking budget.

-Another challenge derives from the funding model employed in most organizations, where almost everything is a project, with a beginning, middle, and end.
-The lines of business are encouraged to make their funding requests specific to a designated business need, and as a result, there is not enough attention given to enterprise initiatives.
-The ostrich syndrome applies here, sometimes in the form of ‘if we just wait long enough, a technology will come along that we can buy to solve the problem.’
+Another challenge derives from the funding model employed in most organizations, where almost everything is a project, with a beginning, middle, and end, and the lines of business are encouraged to make their funding requests specific to a designated business need.
+There is not enough attention given to enterprise initiatives.
+The ostrich syndrome applies here, sometimes in the form of “If we just wait long enough, a technology will come along that we can buy to solve the problem.”

-Convincing an organization to smash through the ceiling of ignorance can be very challenging, to the point where it makes you contemplate why decision-makers are so reluctant to create a strategy, and so prone to creating alternative views of reality.
-The lines of business are constantly complaining about data quality in virtually every organization.
+Convincing an organization to smash through this ceiling of ignorance can be very challenging, to the point that it makes you contemplate why decision-makers are so reluctant to create a strategy, and so prone to creating alternative views of reality.
+(But that is a far-reaching discussion, best left to another time.)
+Business stakeholders are constantly complaining about data quality in virtually every organization.
 Shouldn’t the organization make a top-down commitment to address data quality across the board?
 Shouldn’t they enlist governance to develop a high-level strategy for data quality improvements?

 We can understand why the organization may be hesitant.
-There are many considerations requiring attention, such as determining fitness for purpose and quality rules for specific data sets, what events should trigger data profiling efforts, what data sets have priority, etc. In addition, useful approaches— such as engaging business data experts to learn about and apply data quality dimensions to develop quality rules and set targets and thresholds— are often not utilized at all.
+There are many considerations requiring attention, such as determining fitness for purpose creating quality rules for specific data sets, what events should trigger data profiling efforts, what data sets have priority, etc. In addition, useful approaches, such as engaging business data experts to learn about and apply data quality dimensions to develop quality rules and set targets and thresholds, are often not utilized at all.

 When a project-based approach is the prevailing paradigm, organizations experience quality improvements as localized achievements.
-This tends to result in repetitive, excessive effort and costs from re-inventing the wheel.
-It also prevents the organization from reaping the benefits of consistent techniques and methods, defect reporting, impact analysis, business validation, and other best practices.
+This tends to result in repetitive, excessive effort and costs from re-inventing the wheel, and prevents the organization from reaping the benefits of consistent techniques and methods, defect reporting, impact analysis, business validation, and other best practices.

 But enough soap-boxing – what can the DMO do about it?

-Let’s start with some common concepts, borrowed from the Data Management Maturity (DMM) Model, which contains four process areas in the Data Quality category, addressing data quality from the enterprise perspective:
+Let’s start with some common concepts, borrowed from the Data Management Maturity Model (DMM), which contains four process areas in the Data Quality category, addressing data quality from the enterprise perspective:

-- Data Profiling – planned discovery of potential defects and anomalies in data sets (in one or more data stores), AKA ‘you don’t know what you don’t know, so let’s find out’
+- Data Profiling: Planned discovery of potential defects and anomalies in data sets (in one or more data stores), aka “You don’t know what you don’t know, so let’s find out”

-- Data Quality Assessment – business-driven determination of fitness for purpose, involving data rules, a quality evaluation process, thresholds, targets, and quality dimensions, AKA ‘it’s our data, and we’re going to specify what would make it better’
+- Data Quality Assessment: Business-driven determination of fitness for purpose, involving data rules, a quality evaluation process, thresholds, targets, and quality dimensions, aka “It’s our data, and we’re going to specify what would make it better”

-- Data Cleansing – data correction in physical data stores to meet business criteria specified in quality rules, addressing all applicable quality dimensions, AKA ‘let’s fix this at the source, and prevent it from happening again.’
+- Data Cleansing: Data correction in physical data stores to meet business criteria specified in quality rules, addressing all applicable quality dimensions, aka “Let’s fix this at the source, and prevent it from happening again”

 If the organization develops a strategic quality plan, milestones, documented policies, and sound processes and practices, the data assets will realize improvements across the entire organization.
 By taking an organization-wide perspective first, keeping the overall goals and objectives in mind, and then implementing practical approaches and processes, specific data sets can then be prioritized and addressed in small steps, eventually cementing continuous improvement in data quality organization-wide.
-However, the top-down approach ‘hey, let’s start a data quality program!’ can be a very hard sell, with the many competing priorities for data and IT spending.
+However, the top-down approach of “Hey, let’s start a data quality program!’ can be a very hard sell, with the many competing priorities for data and IT spending.

-The good news is that there is a fast-track path available, and it can be executed as a structured, controlled project (beginning, middle, and end) which also delivers reusable processes, practices, policy terms, and templates.
-And it is:
+The good news is that there is a fast-track path available, and it can be executed as a structured, controlled project (beginning, middle, and end), which also delivers reusable processes, practices, policy terms, and templates:

 The Data Quality Pilot